-Day 7 of the Vail Lacrosse Shootout saw the start of the Men’s Master’s division and day two of play for the Men’s and Women’s Elite divisions.
-While there are some frontrunners in each division, the titles remain up for grabs—it truly is anyone’s game this week and fans should stay tuned for some superb and fun-to-watch lacrosse.Coverage: Men's Elite Women's Elite Masters
+A rainy day 7 of the Vail Lacrosse Shootout added a third division with the Men’s Master’s division and continued with day two of play for the Men’s and Women’s Elite divisions.
+With many close games and some upsets in all divisions, it’s anyone’s guess who our victors will be.
+Fans should stay tuned for some high-caliber and hopefully, dryer, lacrosse.

 Day four of the Vail Lacrosse Shootout saw another champion crowned, as the Elder Statesmen took first in the Supermasters division once again.
-This marks the third consecutive championship win for the Statesmen.
-Colorado and the Baltimore Crabs defeated their opponents in the semi-final games and will face off in Wednesday’s championship game for the U19 Boys.
-Les Diables Bleus and Team HLA will be competing for first in the U19 Girls division Gold Bracket.
-New Image and Team 180 2019 will play for first in the Silver Bracket.Coverage: HS Boys HS Girls Supermasters
+This marks the fourth consecutive championship win for the Statesmen.
+Colorado and the Red Bandanas defeated their opponents in the semi-final games and will face off in Wednesday’s championship game for the U19 Boys.
+The Florida Kings and Brady’s Bunch will compete for the Division 2 Championship.
+Hero’s 2017 and Team HLA will be competing for first in the U19 Girls division Gold Bracket.
+Summit Elite and Team 180 2019 will play for first in the Silver Bracket.

 Tuesday, the Elder Statesmen will take on Moondoggies to decide the next Supermasters champion.
-The U19 Girls will begin their first day of bracket play and the U19 Boys will decide which semi finalists will play in the championship game.Coverage: HS Boys HS Girls Grandmasters Supermasters Zenmasters
+The U19 Girls will begin their first day of bracket play and the U19 Boys will decide which semi finalists will play in the championship game.Coverage: Grandmasters Supermasters Zenmasters HS Boys HS Girls

-Tomorrow’s tournament play will expand to include both the High School Boys and Girls divisions.
+The 44th Annual Vail Lacrosse Shootout began play on Saturday, June 25.
+Players as young as 6 and older than 60 convened for the first day of play.
+Youth players honed their skills during a clinic and Chumash tournament.
+The Supermasters (age 40+) participated in pool play to determine the bracket for the division, while the Grandmasters (age 50+) and Zenmasters (age 60+) divisions completed their first day of play.Tomorrow’s tournament play will expand to include both the High School Boys and Girls divisions.
 The Under 19 Boys will start with pool play to determine bracket placement for the remainder of the tournament.
 The Under 19 High School Girls tournament will also get started with all games being played at the Edwards fields.
+Coverage: Grandmasters Supermasters Zenmasters